Collab-Hub-io/Collab-Hub-ESP32/README.md

 # Collab-Hub ESP32 Client - 0.1.1 (Beta)

-This sketch allows ESP32 devices to the Collab-Hub.io ecosystem.
+This sketch allows ESP32 devices connect to the Collab-Hub.io ecosystem.
 Devices connect to a `Collab-Hub` server over WebSockets (Socket.IO framing), generate a username `ESP-XYZ`, join the `iot` room, and are able to send and receive Collab-Hub `Control`, `Event`, and `Chat` messages.

 Contact Nick Hwang (nickthwang at gmail) with any questions.